MEET OUR BOARD

 Georgia Hodge is a breast cancer survivor who has been a member of the Iowa Cancer Consortium since 2009.
 After her breast cancer diagnosis and serving as a caretaker for her mother who died from pancreatic cancer, Georgia has made it her mission to educate, support and advocate for her community.
 She has been active in a variety of grassroots organizations serving the Cedar Valley and Iowa, including Splash of Color, Black Hawk County Advisory Board, Body & Soul Program, F.R.I.E.N.D.S., and the Breast Health Initiative.

 Cindy Fiester is a Registered Nurse (RN) at Linn County Public Health in Cedar Rapids, Iowa.
 Cindy led the effort to develop and launch My Care Community, Partners for Better Care© through Linn County’s State Innovation Model grant funding, allowing the delivery of Community Care Coordination through a large collaborative network of social service and health providers across Linn County.
 She has a passion for working in chronic condition management, social determinants of health, cancer prevention, early detection and treatment.
-Cindy holds a BSN (2010) from Mount Mercy University and a BA (1999) from Iowa State University with a double major in Journalism and Mass Communication & Sociology.
-She is currently pursuing her Masters of Science in Nursing through Mount Mercy University.
-She lives in Cedar Rapids, with her husband John and two daughters, Natalie (12) and Evelyn (6).
+Cindy holds an MSN (2020) and BSN (2010) from Mount Mercy University and a BA (1999) from Iowa State University with a double major in Journalism and Mass Communication & Sociology.
+She lives in Cedar Rapids, with her husband John and two daughters, Natalie and Evelyn.

 Rudy Papakee, MHA